angelswat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ángel is currently enrolled as a Mechatronics Engineering student at ESPOL Polytechnic University, in Ecuador.
+Ángel is a graduated Mechatronics Engineer at ESPOL Polytechnic University, in Ecuador.
 His academic formation is related to Mechatronics Design, Flexible Manufacturing Systems, Biomechatronics Systems, Mobile & Articulated Robots and more.

-His work is oriented to Computer Modeling applied to Fuel Cells and Machine & Deep Learning applied to Structural Health Monitoring.
-He also has experience in projects based on Autonomous Flying Car and Natural Language Processing.
+Currently, he works as software engineer in an important ecuadorian ATM company.
+Also, he is enrrolled as researcher in areas like Computer Modeling applied to Fuel Cells and Machine & Deep Learning applied to Structural Health Monitoring.

+He has experiencie in Unmanned Vehicles like drones and Reinforcement Learning.
 His main motivation is developing innovative solutions for real problems and with added value.